deegsca-org/bqm2/README.md

 # Getting Started

-The outline of usage is
+The outline of getting started is
 - execute run.sh to build container and get inside it
 - establish gcp authentication using service account file
 - cd into /queries/demo1
 - run verify.sh
 - run run.sh (a different run.sh inside /queries)

-This usage walk through uses /queries/demo1 as a basic example of how to use bqm2
+We walk through /queries/demo1 as a basic example of how to use bqm2.

 ## obtain service account json file
 You'll need to get this yourself from google console or ask an admin to generate it for you.
 Download this file and save it somewhere secure.
 You will mount it inside the subsequent docker container.